-1. Testimony.
-The terminated employee and the supervisor will have an opportunity to give testimony and have witnesses, question the other party and witnesses, respond to what is

-- said by the other party and witnesses and make a final statement at the close of the hearing. - 2.
+- 1. Testimony.
+The terminated employee and the supervisor will have an opportunity to give testimony and have witnesses, question the other party and witnesses, respond to what is said by the other party and witnesses and make a final statement at the close of the hearing. - 2.
 Evidence.
 Both parties may bring any evidence that will help prove their case. - 3.
 Attendance.
 If the employee and/or the supervisor fail to attend the hearing, the appeals committee may take testimony and documents from the attending party or decide the case based on what is already in the termination and personnel file.

-.06 - Reinstatement of an Employee
+.06 Reinstatement of an Employee

-If an employee is reinstated by the Appeals Panel, there will be a thirty (30) day cool down period before the employee may be terminated at-will.
+Reinstatement by the Appeals Panel will result in a 30-day grace period, after which the employee's employment status will revert to at-will.
 The thirty (30) day cool down period does not apply to employees who commit a disciplinary action that arises to immediate involuntary separation or if the employment position is eliminated due to lack of funding.

-Reviewed and approved by the BOT on 10/15/2016

-Amended, reviewed, and approved by the BOT on 9/18/2023
+Reviewed and approved by the BOT on 10/15/2016 Amended, reviewed, and approved by the BOT on 9/18/2023